AlexOrlek/ATCG/README.md

 # Example

-To clarify the calculation of statistics, the alignment trimming and statistics calculation stages of the ATCG pipeline can be run on simple example BLAST output files (found within the example/blast folder).
-To run the example, call the following code from within the example folder:
+To clarify the calculation of statistics, the alignment trimming and statistics calculation stages of the ATCG pipeline can be run on simple example BLAST output files (found within the example/blast directory).
+To run the example, call the following code from within the example directory:

 `Rscript granges_example.R`

-Results are produced in the example/output folder.
-Diagrams below show the alignments before trimming and after trimming; calculation of the statistics in the output folder can be done manually for the benefit of understanding, as is shown below for the calculation of percent identity.
+Results are produced in the example/output directory.
+Diagrams below show the alignments before trimming and after trimming; calculation of the statistics in the output directory can be done manually for the benefit of understanding, as is shown below for the calculation of percent identity.

 <br>
 <p align="center">Untrimmed alignments</p>